Venyukovia: Classification

 Venyukovia is a member of the infraorder Venyukovioidea, a clade of basal anomodonts related to dicynodonts.
 Anomodonts were a highly successful group of therapsids, largely represented by dicynodonts but also by a handful of basal genera.
 Venyukovia was one of the first such basal anomodonts to be discovered, although it was mistaken to be an early mammal at first by Amalitskii due to its mammal-like dentition.
-Subsqeuent discoveries have since identified Venyukovia as part of a radiation of basal anomodonts in Eastern Europe for which it is now the namesake, the Venyukovioidea.
+Subsequent discoveries have since identified Venyukovia as part of a radiation of basal anomodonts in Eastern Europe for which it is now the namesake, the Venyukovioidea.
 Venyukovia has additionally also been variously assigned both family-level and subfamily-level ranked groups, the Venyukoviidae and Venyukoviinae.
 Despite being the group's namesake, it is unclear how Venyukovia is related to other venyukovioids and so these subgroups cannot be reliably defined.
 This is largely due to the incompleteness of Venyukovia itself, and as such it has not been included in any phylogenetic analyses of basal anomodonts due to the low number of characteristics that can be scored for it in one.